Scenes. <- Previous • Next -> The S-shaped bed.

 The other shining glasses will show the way.

 In episode 9, Saionji sees the apparent church official, who is looking for little Utena, as a menacing silhouette.
 The man’s glasses glow bright blue.
-I suppose his illusion is that he believes Utena has run away, when in fact she is hiding.
+I imagine his illusion is that he believes Utena has run away, when in fact she is hiding.

 A little later in the episode 30 scene, the assistant principal is asking a favor of Akio.
 His glasses still shine orange.
 He seems to have the hots for Akio too, which if true explains his sweat.
 Unlike the female teacher he doesn’t admit it.
 In answering, Akio shows his teeth in an evil smile, which elsewhere indicates that he is making progress in a plot.
 I expect that Akio is consolidating his power over the school, but beyond that I can’t guess what his plot is about.